wp-plugins/bluet-keywords-tooltip-generator/readme.txt

 == Screenshots ==
+1. Front end single page highlited KeyWords
+1. Add a new KeyWord description
 1. My Keywords List
-1. Add a new KeyWord description
 1. Style customization
 1. Style preview
 1. Settings
-1. Front end single page highlited KeyWords
 1. Widget

 == Changelog ==

+= 2.0.2 =
+* supports synonyms
+* related posts metaBox in the Keyword edit page
+* keywords in concern metaBox in the post edit page

 = 2.0.1 =
-* Fix Overlapping display in '<a>' tag
+* Fix Overlapping display in 'a' (anchor) tag

 = 2.0 =
 * New aspect of the plugin made with Custom Posts.